red-panda-productions/DAISI/README.md

 To change icons or sounds check the examples in [speed-dreams/source-2.2.3/data/data/indicators](speed-dreams/source-2.2.3/data/data/indicators)

-⚠Documentation is still in progress but will be found [here](documentation/).
+⚠Documentation is still WIP but will be found [here](documentation/).

 ## Project structure